 I know that we cannot avoid the maelstrom of history, but I also know that as a resilient people, prioritizing family and community, we will survive it with our intelligence, ingenuity, and our humor.

-One of my Israeli American friends, who managed to reclaim his Portuguese citizenship by demonstrating that his family was descended from the Jewish community of Porto (who were expelled in 1496), recently told me he was talking on the phone to a friend of his in Israel who was apprehensive about the country’s future and thought that it would be good to have backup plan.
+One of my Israeli American friends, who managed to reclaim his Portuguese citizenship by demonstrating that his family was descended from the Jewish community of Porto (who were expelled in 1496), recently told me he was talking on the phone to a friend of his in Israel who was apprehensive about the country’s future and thought that it would be good to have a backup plan.

 Aren’t you Sephardic?
 Can’t you try to reclaim a Spanish or a Portuguese passport like I did?” he advised.
 Or was anyone in your family a Holocaust survivor from Germany or Poland?”